Lagna Patrike

 Lagna Patrike is an Indian Kannada language television drama that premiered on Colors Kannada on 21 September 2020.
 The show formally came to an end in November 2020, after airing for 2 months due to poor TRP ratings.

 Plot

-Lagna Patrike serial story was mainly focused around two youngsters Shashank and Mayuri, who were dead rivals in their professional lives.
-But their family members felt that they are a perfect match and decide to get them married.
-The story revolves how the two youngsters plot against the family members and try to cancel their wedding.
+The serial was mainly focused on two youngsters Shashank and Mayuri, who are dead rivals in their professional lives.
+But their family members felt that they were a perfect match and decided to get them married.
+The story shows how the two youngsters plot against the family members and try to cancel their wedding.